-Other Plans: The Center has established a defined contribution retirement account for eligible employees who elected not to participate in the CalPERS retirement plan.
-The Center deposits a non-elective employer contribution currently set at 8% of the employees annual salary.
-Pension costs less forfeitures for the year ended June 30, 2015 and 2014 were \$45,559 and \$88,967, respectively.
+Other Plans: The Center contributed to a defined contribution retirement account for eligible employees who elected not to participate in the CalPERS retirement plan.
+The Center deposited a non-elective employer contribution set at 8% of the employee's annual salary.
+Pension costs less forfeitures for the year ended June 30, 2015, from the last available valuation, were \$45,559.